Skip to main content

 • Try new things

 Low self-esteem can lead to feelings of worthlessness.
 It’s often a cause of depression.
 Critically, a young person’s self-esteem is more vulnerable than an adult’s.
-Research shows that humans are born with the tendency to compare themselves to others to determine their social standing and abilities.
+Research shows that humans tend to compare themselves to others to determine their social standing and abilities.
 Social media is a convenient way to measure these standings.
 Many adolescents who struggle with social media use also struggle with low self-esteem.

 The benefits of healthy self-esteem